 Remember that Free Form planning option?
 This gives customers the flexibility to develop stand-alone Essbase cubes within the planning offering, minus the usual planning restrictions such as required dimensions and dimension size (caveat: technically there are thresholds but these are quite high and can be adjusted upon request).
 Free Form planning comes with a single application per instance (and 2 instances per pod, which is usual for Planning Cloud).
 Moreover, Free Form planning will allow 1 cube per application (either ASO, BSO, or hybrid).
 You will also be able to import directly from an Essbase via otl. file and BSO Essbase outlines that are imported will have the option to enable hybrid.
 If more Essbase cubes are required, the customer will need more pods (as mentioned earlier, these are at no extra cost for Enterprise).
 This may prove useful for customers who are using a couple of Essbase cubes to run their Hyperion Planning on-premises but don't want to buy PaaS (Oracle Analytics Cloud) in addition to a SaaS application.

 - Stay on your current license agreement until it expires and then transition to the new license model.
 This is the simplest path, although it may not be the most affordable option for some customers.

-- Migrate to new license model and cancel your existing agreement.
+- Migrate to a new license model and cancel your existing agreement.
 Use Lifecycle Manager (LCM) to archive off existing objects, create a new agreement and migrate the archived objects to the new environment.
 The BSO cubes can be tweaked to leverage the new hybrid BSO functionality.
-This would require a robust retest of all the rules, formulae and performance.
-This is more complex than option 1, however it may save cost.
+This would require a robust retest of all the rules, formulae, and performance.
+This is more complex than option 1, however, it may save cost.